Tap to get financing

 2 min read

-What is the SBA 7(a) Loan Approval Time?
+What Is the SBA 7(a) Loan Approval Time?

 An SBA 7(a) loan can take time to move through approval — typically, 60-90 days.
 In addition, if your lender is an SBA Preferred lender, they will have the authority to approve your loan much faster than a non-preferred lender.
-Much of the process depends on the individual lender, and working wit

-An SBA 7(a) loan can take time to move through approval -- typically, 60-90 days.
+An SBA 7(a) loan can take time to move through approval — typically, 60-90 days.
 In addition, if your lender is an SBA Preferred lender, they will have the authority to approve your loan much faster than a non-preferred lender.
 Much of the process depends on the individual lender, and working with a lender that has handled SBA loans before is a good idea if time is a concern.
 From start to finish, getting an SBA 7(a) loan can take weeks -- you must prepare your documents, meet with the bank, prepare more documents, wait for underwriting, and then wait for closing.

 If you show up to your lender with all of your documents in order, the process can go much faster.
 Here’s a list of some of the common documentation you should have ready when you visit your lender: